diogoflim/BWM-PROMETHEE-Assignment.jl/README.md

 JuMP and GLPK were used to apply the BWM linear optimization model.

 The procedure was applied to analyze shipping companies in a bidding process for different routes.
-The generated net flows were then used as input for an General Assignment model.
+The generated net flows were then used as input for an Generalized Assignment Problem.

 An example can be executed in the file: main.jl while the functions are available in src/Methods.jl